OpenNebula/docs/source/deployment/authentication_setup/ldap.rst

     GROUP_DN="CN=technicians,CN=Groups,DC=example,DC=com"

-And in the ldap configuration file we set the ``:mapping_key`` to ``GROUP_DN``.
+And in the LDAP configuration file we set the ``:mapping_key`` to ``GROUP_DN``.
 This tells the driver to look for the group DN in that template parameter.
 This mapping expires the number of seconds specified by ``:mapping_timeout``.
 This is done so the authentication is not continually querying OpenNebula.

 You can also disable the automatic generation of this file and do the mapping manually.
 The mapping file is in YAML format and contains a hash where the key is the LDAP's group DN and the value is the ID of the OpenNebula group.
 For example: